IsaacNgRWI/Bingus-The-Discord-Bot/README.md

 Dependencies used in this project can be found in `requirements.txt`
 To install all project dependencies run the following line in the console.
 `pip install -r requirements.txt`
-In addition, FFmpeg is also required on the computer that will be running the bot in order for the voice channel related commands.
+In addition, FFmpeg is also required on the computer that will be running the bot in order for the voice channel related commands and run yt-dlp.
+To install FFmpeg on windows, run the following line in the cmd terminal.
+`winget install FFmpeg`
+If you're on linux good luck you'll figure it out.

 ## Debugging
 When the python code is running it will generate a log file titled `discord.log` and can be used for debugging purposes